 Preparing clinicians for independent practice in pulmonary and critical care medicine

-Our three-year program is built around a structured curriculum with clearly defined goals and objectives.
-Our curriculum is informed by ACGME requirements and designed to produce clinicians who are fully prepared for independent practice in pulmonary and critical care medicine.
+Our three-year program is built around a structured curriculum with clearly defined goals and objectives, informed by ACGME requirements and designed to produce clinicians who are fully prepared for independent practice in both pulmonary and critical care medicine.

 Maine Health Maine Medical Center (MHMMC) is the largest hospital in Maine, a Level I Trauma Center, and the major referral center for pulmonary disease and critical illness across northern New England.
 Fellows train in a rich, high-acuity environment that provides breadth of exposure — from common presentations to rare and complex disease — in a program where fellows are known by name and mentored individually.